There are two main types of diabetes, type I diabetes and type II diabetes.

 - Weight loss in case of overweight or obesity

-- Teaching on the disease
+- Education about the disease

-- Different medications and sometimes insulin
+- Various medications and sometimes insulin

 - Losing weight in overweight or obese individuals.